wkusner/wkusner.github.io/_includes/aboutme.md

 Over the years, my research has been partially supported by some these institutions, the FWF, and the NSF in a variety of forms.

-After graduate school, I ended studying and teaching a great deal of probability and statistics.
+After graduate school, I ended up studying and teaching a great deal of probability and statistics.
 If you want some reasons why a mathematician should do that, I refer you to Mumford's "The Dawning of the Age of Stochasticity".

 <!---Because of this, consider the site to be under construction.
 Briefly, -->I am interested in problems of discrete geometry and geometric optimization